 Overall, visiting Sofia is perhaps not as much about admiring the views as about what is happening there.
 You may have your thoughts refreshed, learn about history in one of the city’s museums, and go out to party and meet people.

-Written by local enthusiast for Sofia hostels
+Written by Travel Expert Sofia

 Agne Drumelyte